EOFY 2025: The Ultimate Checklist for Australian Individuals & Business Owners

 - Petty cash

-Make sure all your Business Activity Statements and Instalment Activity Statements are reconciled and lodged.
+Make sure all your Business Activity Statements and Instalment Activity Statements are reconciled and lodged before year-end.

 4. Conduct Stocktake